ian-bateman/multi_arch-mainline-linux/readme.md

 Select the *-amd branch to try the laptop kernel build, or versioned branch for an ARM kernel.

-For bugs please the issue tracker:
+For bugs please use the issue tracker:

 https://github.com/sarnold/multi_arch-mainline-linux/issues